davidteren/sensible_rails_starter/README.md

 ## What's in the box

-> _"Good frameworks are extracted, not invented"_ - DHH
+> _"Good frameworks are extracted, not invented"_ - David Heinemeier Hansson

 ### Read the Gemfiles